Moselle to Mozart Cycling Holiday

 Sat – Day 14: Weissenkirchen to Vienna (60 miles) Elevation: 554ft / 169m

 It’s our final day in the saddle today and as we pass Willendorf look out for the Venus of Willendorf, a Paleolithic stone statue of interesting proportions!
-On we go past the castle at Durnstein where Richard The Lionheart was held prisoner and then Gottweig Abbey dominating the skyline before our final stretch through ancient towns and onto the splendour that is Vienna where we finish in the grandiose square.
+On we go past the castle at Durnstein where Richard The Lionheart was held prisoner and then Gottweig Abbey dominating the skyline before our final stretch through ancient towns and onto the splendour of Vienna where we finish in the grandiose square.

 Sun – Day 15: Return Home from Vienna

-What’s Included?
+What’s included?

 Route